-Cinnamon cashew bars swirled with dulce de leche and sprinkled with sea salt.
+Cinnamon bars swirled with dulce de leche.
 Soft, sweet, salty, nutty, spicy and caramel-y.
-Amen.

 No mixer is required to make the bars.
 Start by whisking melted butter and sugars together.
 Then, whisk in egg and vanilla extract.
 Add the dry ingredients and mix just until combined.
 Avoid overmixing.
 Fold in cashews just until combined.
 Pour batter into the pan and spread evenly.
 Drop dollops of dulche de leche over the top of the batter and swirl gently with a knife or a skewer (in a zigzag pattern).
-Sprinkle with sea salt.
+If you want them a bit salty, you can sprinkle them with some sea salt.
 I really wanted to take a picture of the swirled pattern so you’d see how it looks like, but unfortunately I was so excited to put the bars in the oven that I forgot.
 Will you forgive me?

 - 1 cup (125 grams or 4.4 ounces) all-purpose flour

 - 1/2 teaspoon baking powder

 - 1/2 cup (1 stick or 113 grams) butter, melted

 - 1/4 cup (50 grams or 1.8 ounces) granulated sugar

 - 1/2 cup (100 grams or 3.5 ounces) brown sugar

 - 1 large egg

 - 1/4 – 1/3 cup dulce de leche